Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems: The Pisot condition

 Note that the whole process is constructive.
-Given a "scalar" "linear recurrence" "sequence automaton", one can effectively construct the bounded "flattening" by encoding "sequences" as "initial vectors" and by using the "companion matrix" to compute transitions.
+Given a scalar LRSA, one can effectively construct the bounded flattening by encoding sequences as initial vectors and by using the companion matrix to compute transitions.